Some Jews have reported that they have had long-time friends and neighbors spit in their

 PSALMS 16:8-10

-10 For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to see
+10 For You will not leave my soul in Hell, nor will You allow Your Holy One to see corruption.

-Jesus Christ was raised from the dead on the third day after His crucifixion by the glory of the Father, and his body never saw decay, and with His resurrection, death was conquered and sin was destroyed, for the perfect sacrifice demanded by God's justice had been made.
+Jesus Christ was raised from the dead on the third day after His crucifixion by the glory of the Father and his body never experienced decay.
+And with His resurrection death was conquered and sin was destroyed, for the perfect sacrifice demanded by God's justice had been made.

 This fits well with Daniel's vision;